lupyuen/lupyuen.github.io/src/lte.md

 _How else can we verify if the modem is up?_

-The LTE Modem to connected to PinePhone (Allwinner A64) at these UART Ports...
+The LTE Modem to connected to PinePhone (Allwinner A64) at these UART Ports (pic above)...

 -   __A64 Port UART3__: RX and TX